-As with sea turtles, data on seabird interactions and mortalities in the longline fishery have been unavailable (SAC-08-07b), but with the submission of operational-level observer data for longline vessels >20 m beginning in 2019 some minimum estimates for 2022 are available (Table J-3) (but see section 2.2 for uncertainties and data gaps in reported data).
+As with sea turtles, data on seabird interactions and mortalities in the longline fishery have been unavailable (SAC-08-07b), but with the submission of operational-level observer data for longline vessels >20 m beginning in 2019 some minimum values for 2023 are available (Table J-3) (but see section 2.2 for uncertainties and data gaps in reported data).

-The observer data submitted by CPCs for 2022 contained 70 interactions (69 mortalities) with seabirds in the EPO with dispositions recorded as "discarded", "injured", "released" or not recorded.
-Dispositions not recorded were precautionarily presumed to indicate a mortality due to incomplete disposition data.
-With these limited data, boobies and gannets in the family Sulidae were reported to have interacted the most with the gear (n=31; 44% of all interactions), followed by the black-footed albatross, Phoebastria nigripes (n=19; 27%), and the grey petrel, Procellaria cinerea (n=4; 6%) with the other seabird interactions (9 taxa) being <5% of all interactions.
+The observer data submitted by CPCs for 2023 contained 15 total interactions (14 mortalities) with two seabird taxa, the black-footed albatross, Phoebastria nigripes, (10 interactions; 10 mortalities) and unidentified albatross (5 interactions; 4 mortalities) in the EPO.
+Dispositions for 14 of the interactions were recorded as "discarded" and without additional information, these were precautionarily presumed to result in mortalities.
+One interaction with an unidentified albatross was recorded as "released" and this was presumed to indicate survival.
 The staff hopes to report the first total longline fleet catch estimate for seabird species in the future using the operational observer data as improvements in data collection continue-but see BYC-10 INF-D for a discussion on the current inadequacy of longline observer data for expanding data to the activities of the longline fleet to provide estimates of total catch.